streamaserver/streama/README.md

 Once the application is runnning the default user has "admin" both as username and password.

+By default the plugin assumes an unsecured mail server configured at localhost on port 25.
+In order to get emails to work with something else, look into [Grails mail plugin](http://grails.org/plugins/mail).

 ## Work-in-progress
 Lastly, I would like to mention that this project is extremely work-in-progress.
 Just today I was using it and noticed that it would be nice if the browser remembered the latest volume-setting.